-In celebration of World Nutella Day I bring you Carob Nutella, a delicious and decadent hazelnut spread.
+Carob Nutella is a delicious and decadent hazelnut spread.
 It’s Vegan, Paleo, dairy free and refined sugar-free.

 Today is World Nutella Day!
 I wouldn’t even know that if it wasn’t for my husband.
 A few weeks ago he proclaimed ‘It’s going to be World Nutella Day on Feb 5th!
 You should do a blog post about that.’
 He often comes to me with interesting/weird pieces of information.

-I decided to use toasted carob powder instead of cacao.
-I bought a package of toasted carob powder a while ago when I was doing a detox.
-I planned on using it as a cocoa substitute but never got around to it.
+I decided to try my hand at making nutella with toasted carob powder instead of cacao.
+I bought a package of toasted carob powder a while ago when I was doing a detox and planned on using it as a cocoa substitute but never got around to it.
 This felt like the perfect opportunity to put it to good use.

 Carob comes from the pod of a tree native to the Mediterranean.
 The pod contains a sweet, edible pulp and inedible seeds.
 After drying, the pulp is roasted and ground into a powder that resembles cocoa powder.
 Though similar to cocoa powder in color the two have completely different tastes.

 Carob is naturally sweet, low in fat, high in fiber, has calcium, and no caffeine.
 Since I am making this spread with my husband in mind this last fact is important .
 My husband drinks at least 3 espressos per day and since I am pretty sure he will be eating this spread by the spoonful I didn’t want to add to his caffeine intake.

 Carob nutella recipe

 I’ve kept this recipe very simple.
 It’s basically a hazelnut butter with carob added.
 (You can see step by step photos on making nut butter in this post.)
 The consistency is like play dough.
 If you would like it less thick add a touch of water or milk.
 This will however affect the shelf life.